No Time to Die (1958 film): Critical

 Variety wrote "as a routine adventure yarn, it will probably get by with undiscriminating audiences.
 But the dialog; situations, artwork and acting are all unremittingly artificial, with even the presence of Victor Mature as star having little to make this piece acceptable to American audiences."

 The Monthly Film Bulletin wrote: "No Time to Die is a briskly efficient escape drama pitched on the breathless level of a Boy's Own Paper adventure.
 The action is swift, lively and implausible.
 The reasons given for Thatcher's enlistment in the British Army are imaginative – 'I threw a bomb at Goebbels' – and, under the circumstances, Victor Mature acquits himself well, adding a novel touch to Army dialogue with such orders as 'C'mon, let's hit the road', and 'Nice goin', cousin'.
 The desert photography is extremely impressive."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Set during the campaign in the Libyan desert, American hunk Victor Mature plays an American who serves as a sergeant in the British army.
 He organises an escape from an Italian POW camp and is then captured and tortured by a shifty sheikh in league with the Nazis.
 Every racial stereotype in the book stands to attention as Mature lurches from one heroic deed to the next, culminating in a joust with a Panzer tank."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Laughable war film; script is dreadful."

+Filmink called it "an excellent war film" and one of the best from Warwick.